Vincent N. Micone, III, v. UMR, INC.

 • All eligible participants or beneficiaries with a Covered UDS Claim were issued a Baseline UDS Payment of $68.85 for each Covered UDS Claim.
 No action is necessary to be issued a Baseline UDS Payment.

-Using the Unique ID and PIN you received in the Notice of Settlement, you may check the Review Your Covered Claims page of this website to see if you have any Covered UDS Claims.
-The claims submission portal is available on the File a Claim page of this website.
+Using the Unique ID and PIN you received in the Notice of Settlement, you may have checked the Review Your Covered Claims page of this website to see if you had any Covered UDS Claims.
+The claims submission portal was available on the File a Claim page of this website.

 By cashing the check for the Baseline UDS Payment, you acknowledge that you have read, understood, and agree to the Release of claims, as explained in Question 11 below.

-• If you have documentation showing that you paid out-of-pocket to your medical provider for a Covered ER Claim, you can submit a Claim Form along with that documentation for a Proven ER Payment of up to $353.22 per Covered ER Claim.
-Using the Unique ID and PIN you received in the Notice of Settlement, you may check the Review Your Covered Claims page of this website to see if you have any Covered ER Claims.
+• If you have documentation showing that you paid out-of-pocket to your medical provider for a Covered ER Claim, you could have submitted a Claim Form along with that documentation for a Proven ER Payment of up to $353.22 per Covered ER Claim.
+Using the Unique ID and PIN you received in the Notice of Settlement, you may have checked the Review Your Covered Claims page of this website to see if you had any Covered ER Claims.

-You must complete a Claim Form, sign a Release of ER Claims, and submit supporting documentation showing that you paid out-of-pocket to your medical provider to receive a Proven ER Payment for a Covered ER Claim.
-The claims submission portal is available on the File a Claim page of this website.
+You must have completed a Claim Form, signed a Release of ER Claims, and submitted supporting documentation showing that you paid out-of-pocket to your medical provider to receive a Proven ER Payment for a Covered ER Claim.
+The Claims filing deadline was September 2, 2025 and has now passed.

-• If you have documentation that you paid more than $68.85 out-of-pocket to your medical provider for a Covered UDS Claim, you can submit a Claim Form along with that documentation for an Additional UDS Payment of up to $103.27 per Covered UDS Claim.
-Using the Unique ID and PIN you received in the Notice of Settlement, you may check the Review Your Covered Claims page of this website to see if you have any Covered UDS Claims.
+• If you have documentation that you paid more than $68.85 out-of-pocket to your medical provider for a Covered UDS Claim, you could have submitted a Claim Form along with that documentation for an Additional UDS Payment of up to $103.27 per Covered UDS Claim.
+Using the Unique ID and PIN you received in the Notice of Settlement, you may have checked the Review Your Covered Claims page of this website to see if you had any Covered UDS Claims.

-You must complete a Claim Form and submit supporting documentation showing that you paid out-of-pocket to your medical provider in an amount above $68.85 to receive an Additional UDS Payment for a Covered UDS Claim.
-The claims submission portal is available on the File a Claim page of this website.
+You must have completed a Claim Form and submitted supporting documentation showing that you paid out-of-pocket to your medical provider in an amount above $68.85 to receive an Additional UDS Payment for a Covered UDS Claim.
+The Claims filing deadline was September 2, 2025 and has passed.

 • If you cash a check for a Baseline UDS Payment, you cannot sue UMR or be part of any other lawsuit against UMR about the issues in this case.
 A full copy of the Release is available on the Important Documents page of this website and describes the claims that you give up if you cash a check for a Baseline UDS Payment.

-• Each participant or beneficiary who submits a Claim Form for a Covered ER Claim will be required to execute a Release of ER Claims.
-If you sign the Release of ER Claims and receive payment, you cannot sue UMR or be part of any other lawsuit against UMR about the ER issues in this case.
-A full copy of the Release of ER Claims is available on the Important Documents page of this website and describes the claims that you give up if you sign the Release of ER Claims.
+• Each participant or beneficiary who submitted a Claim Form for a Covered ER Claim was required to execute a Release of ER Claims.
+If you signed the Release of ER Claims and received payment, you cannot sue UMR or be part of any other lawsuit against UMR about the ER issues in this case.
+A full copy of the Release of ER Claims is available on the Important Documents page of this website and describes the claims that you gave up by signing the Release of ER Claims.

-• Each participant or beneficiary who submits a Claim Form for an Additional UDS Payment for a Covered UDS Claim will be required to execute a Release of UDS Claims.
-If you sign the Release of UDS Claims and receive payment, you cannot sue UMR or be part of any other lawsuit against UMR about the UDS issues in this case.
-A full copy of the Release of UDS Claims is available on the Important Documents page of this website and describes the claims that you give up if you sign the Release of UDS Claims.
+• Each participant or beneficiary who submitted a Claim Form for an Additional UDS Payment for a Covered UDS Claim was required to execute a Release of UDS Claims.
+If you signed the Release of UDS Claims and received payment, you cannot sue UMR or be part of any other lawsuit against UMR about the UDS issues in this case.
+A full copy of the Release of UDS Claims is available on the Important Documents page of this website and describes the claims that you gave up if you signed the Release of UDS Claims.

-• You must complete a Claim Form, sign the applicable release, and submit supporting documentation showing that you paid out-of-pocket to your medical provider by September 2, 2025, to receive a payment under the Consent Judgment.
+• You must have completed a Claim Form, signed the applicable release, and submitted supporting documentation showing that you paid out-of-pocket to your medical provider by September 2, 2025, to receive a payment under the Consent Judgment.
+The deadline to apply for Additional UDS Payments or Proven ER Payments has now passed.

 • No, submitting a Claim Form and documentation does not automatically entitle you to payment.
 After you have submitted your claim, there will be a determination of whether you have met the requirements for payment.
 If the documents you submit demonstrate that you meet these requirements, you will receive either a payment of up to $353.22 for each Covered ER Claim or an Additional UDS Payment of up to $103.27 for each Covered UDS Claim.